Lemmy: 1975–2015: Motörhead

-After Hawkwind, Lemmy formed a new band called "Bastard" with guitarist Larry Wallis (former member of the Pink Fairies, Steve Peregrin Took's band Shagrat and UFO) and drummer Lucas Fox.
+After Hawkwind, Lemmy formed a new band, first called "Bastard", with guitarist Larry Wallis (former member of the Pink Fairies, Steve Peregrin Took's band Shagrat and UFO) and drummer Lucas Fox.
 Lemmy and Took were friends, and Took was the stepfather to Lemmy's son Paul.
 When his manager informed him that a band by the name of "Bastard" would never get a slot on Top of the Pops, Lemmy changed the band's name to "Motörhead" – the title of the last song he had written for Hawkwind.

 Soon after, Wallis and Fox were replaced with guitarist "Fast" Eddie Clarke and drummer Phil "Philthy Animal" Taylor and with this line-up, the band began to achieve success.
 Lemmy's guttural vocals were unique in rock at that time, and were copied during the time when punk rock became popular.
 The band's sound appealed to Lemmy's original fans and, eventually, to fans of punk.
 Lemmy asserted that he generally felt more kinship with punks than with metalheads; he also played with the Damned for a handful of gigs when they had no regular bassist.

 Motörhead's success peaked in 1980 and 1981 with several UK chart hits, including the single "Ace of Spades," which remained a crowd favourite throughout the band's career, and the UK No. 1 live album No Sleep 'til Hammersmith.

+In October 2005, Classic Rock presented Lemmy with its first "Living Legend" award.

 Motörhead became one of the most influential bands in the heavy metal genre.
 Their – and Lemmy's – final live performance was in Berlin, Germany, on 11 December 2015 during the band's 40th Anniversary Tour.